 - You replay every conversation and interaction again and again.
 No matter how insignificant or minute.

-- You try to find a deeper meaning in everything the person does and doesn’t do.
+- You try to find a deeper meaning in everything that the person does and doesn’t do.

 - Your thoughts about the other person are uncontrollable.